basecamp/bc3-api/sections/comments.md

 Note: All people who are subscribed to the recording will be notified when the comment is posted.
 Changing who is subscribed is coming soon!

 This endpoint will return `201 Created` with the current JSON representation of the message if the creation was a success.
 See the [Get a comment](#get-a-comment) endpoint for more info on the payload.
+The `Location` header will contain a URL to the HTML version of the new comment.

 ###### Copy as cURL: